Celebrate the Heart of Country, Americana, and Roots Music!

 7. God Only Knows – For King & Country with Dolly Parton

 No list is ever really complete without Dolly Parton in it.
-This song was the second single of the Christian alternative rock duo that heavily impacted Christian radio.
+“God Only Knows” was the second single of the Christian alternative rock duo that heavily impacted Christian radio.
 It also entered the US Billboard Hot 100 at number 94, which was the duo’s first song to reach the chart.
 The song tackled depression and suicide with an emotionally hopeful approach.

 In a tweet, Dolly Parton thanked the duo for letting her join to tell an incredible story about love, faith, and kindness.